sophongo/sophdoc/docs/en/admin/insight/quickstart/install/index.md

 As a unified observability platform for multiple clusters, Insight's resource consumption of certain components is closely related to the data of cluster creation and the number of integrated clusters.
-When installing insight-agent, it is necessary to adjust the resources of the corresponding components based on the cluster size.
+When installing insight-agent, it is necessary to adjust the resources of the proper components based on the cluster size.

 1. Adjust the CPU and memory resources of the __Prometheus__ collection component in insight-agent according to the size of the cluster created or integrated.
 Please refer to